daniel-p-gonzalez/bon/docs/ch01-03-quick-tour.md

 end
 ```

-Notice how unlike the examples in the previous section, there are now two constructors: "Some" and "None".
+Notice how unlike the examples in the previous section, there are now two constructors: `Some` and `None`.
 We call types with multiple constructors __variants__ (or alternatively, __sum types__).
 We can construct instances of these types similarly:

 ```ocaml
 x = Some(5)